Course Structure

 • Two tutorials each term with a senior faculty member

-• Individual review of students’ work each term by the Artistic Director and senior faculty
+• Individual review of students’ work each term by senior faculty

 • Twice yearly reviews by the External Assessment Board